salaivv/hacker-news-alpine/README.md

 ## Running locally

 You need Ruby and Jekyll installed to run the project locally.
-Once you have them installed, open the terminal and run:
+Once you have them installed, open the terminal and run these commands:

 ```bash
 git clone https://github.com/salaivv/hacker-news-alpine